goyote/kohana-installer/README.md

 Open a shell and specify a command to run:

-**install**    Installs Kohana by downloading the latest zip file from the official website
+**install**: Installs Kohana by downloading the latest zip file from the official website.

     $ ko install                                  <- Downloads Kohana to "./kohana"
     $ ko install --name=myapp                     <- Downloads Kohana to "./myapp"